joegreene/CS_121_Fall_2014/Weekly Work/Week 1/Resources/README.md

 - Readability (so others understand your code; `s` versus `num_students`)
 - Easier to type (`num_oranges` versus `number_of_oranges`)
 - Size of source file (.cpp or .h), although it's not much of an issue nowadays (less characters in a file means less of a file size)
   - For an example of this: Create an empty text document.
-Check its file size. type some words into the file, save, then check the size again.
+Check its file size.
+Type some words into the file, save, then check the size again.

 More reasons can be found via Google on sites such as [here](http://www.wellho.net/solutions/general-what-makes-a-good-variable-name.html).
 It's also good to maintain a consistent (and good) programming style.